grommunio/grommunio-documentation/kb/autodiscover.rst

 address.
 The Autodiscover server then responds with an XML response that contains the necessary configuration settings.

-The Autodiscover XML response contains information such as the list of supported mail protocols and transports (e.g. MSRPC/RPCH/MAPIHTTP, IMAP, SMTP, etc.) and the connection parameters for those (e.g. name of the home server, HTTP endpoint URLs).
+The Autodiscover XML response contains information such as

+* the list of supported mail protocols and transports (e.g.
+  MSRPC/RPCH/MAPIHTTP, IMAP, SMTP, etc.)
+* the connection parameters for those (e.g. name of the home server, HTTP endpoint URLs)
+* for MAPI, any extra mailboxes that should be opened unconditionally (e.g. delegators, public folder)

 The email client uses this information to configure the user's email account automatically.

 Autodiscover V2 is not an improved version, it is an extra layer that warrants